Let's Talk Foot Placement!

 Runners often exhibit form habits that can be attributed to prior injuries, limited range of motion, and movement patterns.
 This generally results from years of sitting, standing and running with less than optimal alignment and running form.

 Moving at a slow cadence and with sub-optimal movement patterns often results in inefficiencies and, in some cases may lead to injury.
 Many runners strive to improve their running efficiency, to improve running speed or seek to have less wear and tear to the body.
 In the context of the above traits, some things can be improved on and other traits cannot.
-The goal would to be the most efficient runner YOU can be.
+The goal would be to be the most efficient runner YOU can be.

 More parallel foot placement to the ground is going to be more efficient than a straight leg heel first landing.
 This is because the lower legs and feet are in a poor position to help attenuate impact and utilize the spring in the leg and foot muscles.